openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 ## Add Measures and Create Measure Options

-If you want to learn more about measures, check out the [About Measures](../getting_started/about_measures.md) section.
+If you want to learn more about measures, check out the [About Measures](http://nrel.github.io/OpenStudio-user-documentation/getting_started/about_measures/) section.
-<br>Check out the [Measure Writing Guide](../reference/measure_writing_guide.md) to start writing your own custom measures.
+<br>Check out the [Measure Writing Guide](http://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/) to start writing your own custom measures.

 PAT works with three classes of measures:

-1. __OpenStudio measures__ operate on the OpenStudio model (.osm) before it is converted to an EnergyPlus input file (.idf).
+1. __OpenStudio Measures__ operate on the OpenStudio Model (.osm) before it is converted to an EnergyPlus input file (.idf).
-2. __EnergyPlus measures__ operate on the .idf file just before it is simulated in EnergyPlus.
+2. __EnergyPlus Measures__ operate on the .idf file just before it is simulated in EnergyPlus.
-3. __Reporting measures__ run after the simulation has been performed and are used to produce postprocess results, automate quality checks, and create custom reports and chart.
+3. __Reporting Measures__ run after the simulation has been performed and are used to produce postprocess results, automate quality checks, and create custom reports and chart.

-Click the "Add Measure" buttons by the OpenStudio, EnergyPlus, or Reporting measure text to add measures of that type to your project.
+Click the "Add Measure" buttons by the OpenStudio, EnergyPlus, or Reporting Measure text to add measures of that type to your project.
 The Building Component Library (BCL) dialog that opens after clicking the buttons allows you to add measures stored on your computer or to find new measures from the online BCL.

 ### Download Measures From the Building Component Library (BCL)